indiu6/react-firebase-twitter/README.md

 first implement all funtionalities to operate properly.

-Then clean up, and refactor the code.
+Then clean up, and refactor the code => Make sure one component do one thing.

 Then apply styling to components.